-6.27.8 Practice Sessions
+6.27.7 Practice Sessions

 - a.
 All practices are required unless excused by the sponsor and/or principal. - b.
 Practices will be called by the sponsor. - c.
 Two weeks will be allowed for vacation at request of parents.
 Required practices are: one week before camp, the week of camp and two weeks before beginning of the school year with no exception unless approved by sponsor/principal.
-(If applicable to your school)
+(If applicable to your school) The tryout packet will include this information.

-6.27.9 Safety.
+6.27.8 Safety.